Optimization-based Causal Estimation from Heterogenous Environments: Related work

-The results are summarized in \Cref{tab:accu} and \Cref{fig:wild} in \Cref{sec:addtional}. \gls{ERM} has high accuracy in training but low accuracy at testing. \gls{CoCO} accuracy is slightly higher than \gls{IRM} and much higher than V-REx and ERM.
-Comparing to \gls{ERM}, prediction by \gls{CoCO} has a slight drop in training accuracy but significantly higher testing accuracy. \gls{CoCO} has the smallest performance gap between training and testing, indicating that it is not predicting animal labels via information from image backgrounds, i.e., information that varies across environments.
+The result is summarized in \Cref{tab:accu} and \Cref{fig:wild} (b) in \Cref{sec:addtional}.
+It demonstrates that \gls{ERM} has high accuracy in the training but low accuracy during testing. \gls{CoCO} accuracy is slightly higher than \gls{IRM} and is much higher than V-REx and ERM.
+Compared to \gls{ERM}, prediction by \gls{CoCO} has a slight drop in training accuracy but has significantly higher testing accuracy. \gls{CoCO} has the smallest performance gap between training and testing, indicating that it largely avoids predicting animal labels via information from image backgrounds, i.e., information that varies across environments.